IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Experimental Results

-We present the individual model specific results across language in Appendix Figs.~\ref{fig:hi_probing_tasks} to~\ref{fig:ur_probing_tasks}.
-We observe that among all the models, IndicBERT reports best accuracy, while universal multilingual model XLM-R displays poor performance.
+We present the individual model-specific results across languages in Figs.~\ref{fig:hi_probing_tasks} to~\ref{fig:ur_probing_tasks} in Appendix~\ref{probing_results}.
+We observe that among all the models, IndicBERT reports the best accuracy, while universal multilingual model XLM-R displays poor performance.
 More detailed analysis is reported in Appendix~\ref{probing_results}.

 \textbf{Syntactic tasks.} In the bottom two rows of Fig.~\ref{fig:surface_syntactic_tasks_average}, we display the accuracy scores for syntactic tasks.
 For TreeDepth, we observe that probing accuracy tends to be higher in the middle layers for various (model, language) combinations.
 This trend is particularly notable in both encoder-based universal models and Indic models.
 Moreover, this pattern is consistent for three languages: \texttt{hi}, \texttt{kn} and \texttt{ml}.
 However, decoder-based multilingual models do not exhibit any clear layer-wise trend, and the same applies to the other three Indic languages.
-This suggests a model-specific and language-specific affinity in handling syntactic complexity, where certain models are more adept at processing syntactic information in specific layers, and this proficiency varies across different languages.
+Encoders, with their bidirectional attention, might be inherently better at capturing hierarchical structures, while decoders, with their unidirectional attention, might excel in tasks requiring sequential processing.
+The lack of a clear trend in decoder-based multilingual models might indicate that these models distribute syntactic processing more evenly across layers.
+The varying performance across languages underscores the importance of considering linguistic diversity in model training.

 In contrast to TreeDepth, for BShift task, we generally observe higher probing accuracy in the later layers for both encoder-based universal and Indic models across various languages.
 Notably, decoder-based universal models exhibit a decreasing trend in accuracy for \texttt{kn}, \texttt{ml} and \texttt{te}, while showing an increasing trend for \texttt{hi} and \texttt{ur}.
-This suggests that different models' layers may specialize in different types of syntactic processing, with some models better handling tasks like BShift in their later layers.
-Overall, when comparing performance across models and tasks, decoder-based universal models stand out for their superior accuracy in capturing tree depth information across different languages.
-Conversely, Indic models show notable proficiency in BShift.
-These distinctions highlight how different models may be better suited for different types of syntactic analysis.
-These observations contribute to a deeper understanding of how various multilingual models process syntactic information, demonstrating both model-specific and language-specific trends and capabilities in linguistic tasks.
+This suggests that languages with different syntactic structures may require different layers to process syntactic tasks effectively.